Shadow Ringing of Black Holes from Photon Sphere Quasinormal Modes: Introduction

 The present paper develops a theoretical framework to predict, extract, and interpret QNM-driven shadow variability: First, we frame the shadow as a dynamical separatrix in a time-dependent metric and justify an instantaneous (adiabatic) notion of the boundary during ringdown.
 Within linear perturbation theory, we derive a first-order mapping $h_{\mu\nu} \mapsto \delta R(\varphi,t)$ that is invariant under small, asymptotically decaying gauge transformations.
 Then, by perturbing the effective potential for null geodesics, we obtain osculating expressions for the photon sphere radius and the corresponding critical impact parameter, which, in turn, control the leading displacement of the shadow boundary.
 This allows a mode-resolved prediction for the temporal and azimuthal structure of $\delta R$.

-Prior analyses have characterized the static shadow in stationary spacetimes and explored deformations from spin, plasma dispersion, and theories beyond general relativity.
+Prior analyses have characterized the static shadow and critical curve in stationary spacetimes, from early ray-tracing studies of Kerr black holes to modern analytic and numerical treatments of shadow geometry and photon rings, and explored deformations induced by spin, plasma dispersion, and departures from general relativity \cite{Bardeen:1973tla,Gralla:2019xty,Bronzwaer:2021lzo,Perlick:2021aok,Perlick:2015vta,Li:2021btf,Briozzo:2022mgg,Mizuno:2018lxz,Zakharov:2024fma}.
+Recent complementary discussions of quasinormal-mode/shadow connections and shadow phenomenology in modified settings include Refs. \cite{Anacleto:2021qoe,Campos:2023zmg,Balart:2024rtj,Fontana:2024odl,Rincon:2025buq,Pantig:2025eda,Rincon:2023hvd,Lambiase:2024lvo,Rincon:2024won,Lobos:2024fzj}.
 The present study differs in that we treat the shadow as a genuinely time-dependent object, explicitly driven by ringdown dynamics.
 In the eikonal regime, where $\ell\gg1$, QNM real parts are set by the photon sphere orbital frequency and imaginary parts by the Lyapunov instability; our construction isolates how this correspondence manifests at the level of the boundary of the image rather than bulk intensity patterns \cite{Johnson:2019ljv,Gralla:2019xty,Johnson:2024ttr}..

 Although we work in Schwarzschild to develop the basic framework with minimal technical overhead, the ideas extend naturally to Kerr via the Teukolsky formalism and metric reconstruction, where frame-dragging and a richer spectrum of $(\ell,m)$ will imprint characteristic azimuthal patterns and beating \cite{Teukolsky:1973ha,Chrzanowski:1975wv,Cohen:1974cm,Wald:1978vm,Ori:2002uv,Pound:2013faa}.
 Beyond GR, any modification to the QNM spectrum or the presence of late-time echoes, would likewise propagate into the temporal structure of the shadow boundary, offering a complementary window on strong-gravity physics.